~/vibe-recipes-turning-ai-coding-experience-into-reusable-blueprints/ Jul 4 2026

 I want to build what you’ve already figured out how to build, but I want to build it using my AI.

 You download the pack, point your coding agent at it, and wait for the application to be generated.
-The value is no longer necessarily the software itself.
-The value becomes the accumulated knowledge, constraints, workflows, documentation, and lessons learned that allow the software to be generated reliably.
+The software is no longer the product.
+The value is the accumulated context, the constraints, workflows, lessons — that let someone else generate it.

 Beyond Skills and Workflows

-And just as people may eventually buy and sell custom AI skills and workflows, they may also buy and sell highly specialized vibe recipes.
+Just as people already buy and sell custom AI skills and workflows, they’ll buy and sell vibe recipes.

 The recipe becomes the product.
 The software is simply the output.